 The Intersectional Perspectives on Design, Politics, and Power Symposium, organized by the Decolonising Design Group and hosted by Malmo University School of Arts and Communication in 2016, explored colonial oppression through overlapping theories and practices in design relating to gender, race, language, culture, and ethnicity.
 Over two days participants examined intersectionality theory and debated how a myriad of forces might influence calls for epistemic decolonization in design.
 This conference review highlights some of the allies in resisting cultural oppression in design. …Full document

 The Denizen Designer zine is a resource for current and future community practitioners that are looking to use design in addressing community equity.
 The zine illustrates what socially driven, community-based design is and how it can be used to empower communities, designers, and academics looking to incorporate participatory design methods into their work.
 Equity and Health Innovations Design Research Lab.
 (2021).
 The Denizen Designer Zine.
 Self-published.
-Chicago, IL.Download
+Chicago, IL.Visit page

 We have created tutorials to support technology skills across various platforms for users that may want support in certain technology-related tasks.